Wix vs Squarespace: Choosing the Best Website Builder in 2023

-The internet is flooded with countless of website builders, which is why it can be a bit tricky to select the right option.
+The internet is flooded with countless content management systems (CMS) and website builders, which is why it can be a bit tricky to select the right option.
+On one hand, there’s WordPress, a fully customizable CMS.
+On the other, there are easy to manage website builders.

-In this article, I will help you choose the best website builder by going over parameters like ease of use, SEO, design flexibility, customer service, pricing, and more.
+In this article, I will help you choose the best website builder by going over ease of use, SEO, design flexibility, customer service, pricing, and more.

 Let’s get started.